NationalMuseumofDenmark/collections-online/docs/DEPENDENCIES.md

 ## A search index / document service (typically Elasticsearch)

+The document service is used to store and enable searching in a volatile representation of the entities from the DAMS.

 Note: This external system needs to implement the Elasticsearch interface or alternatively some wrapper needs to be implemented, as it is done for the [natmus-api](https://github.com/NationalMuseumofDenmark/natmus-samlinger/blob/master/services/natmus-api.js).

 ## A document database (typically MongoDB)

+This database is required only when the Keystone CMS feature is enabled, used to store pages, menu items and curated galleries on the frontpage.